Grammy Awards 2018: The winners

 "Life Changes" - Thomas Rhett

-"From A Room: Volume 1" - Chris Stapleton
+"From A Room: Volume 1" - Chris Stapleton *WINNER

 Best rap/sung performance